Homeowners, are you considering refinancing your home? There are reasons to refinance and reasons not to refinance. Homeowners Should You Refinance?

 - consolidating a first and second mortgage

-- converting from adjustable to fixed mortgage rate
+- converting from adjustable to a fixed mortgage rate

 - consolidate debts